-Crassula the diminutive of the Latin 'crassus' meaning thick, alluding to the fleshy leaves and branches.
+Crassula the diminutive of the Latin 'crassus' meaning thick, alluding to the thickening of the succulent leaves.
+Closiana possibly named after Dominique Clos (1821 - 1908), who was a French physician and botanist.

 Distribution and status